danieldube/action_graph/readme.md

 ./build/src/examples/action_graph_examples
 ```

+Each example first prints the YAML configuration that powers it, then streams
-Each example prints its progress to the console, then emits a short summary
+its progress to the console and finally emits a short summary highlighting how
-highlighting how often every action ran and when it executed.
-The YAML strings
+often every action ran and when it executed.
+The YAML strings shown below
-shown below mirror the in-code configurations so they can be reused outside of
+mirror the in-code configurations so they can be reused outside of C++ if
-C++ if desired.
+desired.

 ### One action triggered every second